 Regardless of wave form, the High Frequency (HF) on this welder is only used to start the arc.
 Once the arc is started, the HF shuts off when the arc transfers.
 This is possible, because of the fast switching times that there is virtually no "off" time of the arc as there is with a transformer welder operating on 60Hz.
 The transformer welder doesn't modify or change that frequency.
 So, in a transformer welder, the arc "outs" 60 times a second as it changes polarity 60 times a second.
 This is why HF is used to overlay the arc to provide stability and a continuous arc as the arc hits a "dead" spot.
-Inverters take the 60 Hz (50Hz in some regions), break it down, chop it up, and recompose the welding arc and can deliver switching speeds so fast, that even welding at AC Hertz frequencies below 50 or 60 Hz, the arc has no discernable "time off" and no outages, so the arc remains relatively stable and smooth without the HF overlay.
+Inverters take the 60 Hz (50Hz in some regions) AC power and break it down, chop it up, and recompose the welding arc.
+The IGBT components responsible for this in the inverter can deliver switching speeds so fast, that even welding at AC frequencies below 50 or 60 Hz, the arc has no discernable "time off" and no outages, so the arc remains relatively stable and smooth without the HF overlay.

-9 Series Air-Cooled Welding Torch (Typical Type) Parts and Assembly.
-DC 125A @ 60% Duty Cycle; AC 90A @ 60% Duty Cycle
+18 Series Water-Cooled Torch Straight Neck (Typical Type) Parts and Assembly.

+100% Duty Cycle @ 350A DC and 100% Duty Cycle @ 250A AC